6 Steps to Set Up Your Oculus Rift with Unity in Less Than 10 Minutes [2021 Updated]

 So it's imperative to know how to set up your Oculus Rift for developer mode.

-Once in developer mode, you'll be able to start development in Unity with Oculus assets and test your apps on the go!
+Once in developer mode, you'll be able to start development in Unity with Oculus assets and test your apps on the go.
+So here's a short tutorial!

 A couple of technicalities, in case you just ordered the Rift S and you want to use it for your gaming laptop - Oculus decided to put an USB port on one side of the cable (all good so far) and a Display Port in the end of the cable which of course is outdated and non-compatible for most computer's I/Os.